 Foreign margin requirements for OTC derivatives

-On 7 March 2019 the Financial Markets (Derivatives Margin and Benchmarking) Reform Amendment Bill was first read in the House.
-The Bill amends aspects of New Zealand law which impede compliance with foreign margin requirements for over-the-counter derivatives.
+On 30 August 2019 the Financial Markets (Derivatives Margin and Benchmarking) Reform Amendment Act 2019 received Royal assent.
+The Act amends aspects of New Zealand law which impede compliance with foreign margin requirements for over-the-counter derivatives.

-The Bill amends several pieces of legislation to address aspects of New Zealand law which impede compliance with foreign margin requirements for over-the-counter (OTC) derivatives.
+The Act amends several pieces of legislation to address aspects of New Zealand law which impede compliance with foreign margin requirements for over-the-counter (OTC) derivatives.

 These include amendments to: